-As part of an audit in accordance with Sri Lanka Auditing Standards, I exercise professional judgment and maintain professional scepticism throughout the audit.
+As part of an audit in accordance with Sri Lanka Auditing Standards, I exercise professional judgment and maintain professional skepticism throughout the audit.
 I also:

 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for my opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Union's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the management. - Conclude on the appropriateness of the management's use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Union's ability to continue as a going concern.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtained an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the internal control. - Evaluated the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the management. - Concluded on the appropriateness of the Management's use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Trust's ability to continue as a going concern.
 If I conclude that a material uncertainty exists, I am required to draw attention in my auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify my opinion.
-My conclusions are based on the audit evidence obtained up to the date of my auditor's report.
-However, future events or conditions may cause the Union to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.
+However, future events or conditions may cause to cease to continue as a going concern. - Evaluated the structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.

-The scope of audit also had extended to examine as far as possible, and as far as necessary the following;
+The scope of the audit also extended to examine as far as possible, and as far as necessary the following.

-Whether the organization, systems, procedures, books, records and other documents have been properly and adequately designed from the point of view of the presentation of information to enable a continuous evaluation of the activities of the Union, and whether such systems, procedures, books, records and other documents are in effective operation;
+• Whether the organization, systems, procedures, books, records and other documents have been properly and adequately designed from the point of view of the presentation of information to enable a continuous evaluation of the activities of the

+Trust and whether such systems, procedures, books, records and other documents are in effective operation;

-- Whether the Union has complied with applicable written law, or other general or special directions issued by the governing body of the Union; - Whether the Union has performed according to its powers, functions and duties; and - Whether the resources of the Union had been procured and utilized economically, efficiently and effectively within the time frames and in compliance with the applicable laws.
+- Whether the Trust has complied with applicable written law, or other general or special directions issued by the governing body of the Trust ; - Whether the it has performed according to its powers, functions and duties; and - Whether the resources had been procured and utilized economically, efficiently and effectively within the time frames and in compliance with the applicable laws.

-2. Financial Review
+2. Operating Review